SixteenThousand/Yona/README.md

 *The script that stands in the blush of the build*

-This is Yona, shell script (originally powershell, now bash) that has ballooned into a mini-application.
+This is Yona, shell script (originally PowerShell, now bash) that has ballooned into a mini-application.
 Its goals are twofold:

 1. To make it simple to get "code running" functionality in any code editor